hainegroup/oceanspy/README.rst

 Features
 --------

-* SciServer users can either download subsets of data on their own machines, or run our tools online and store post-processing files on SciServer.
+* SciServer users can either download subsets of data on their own machines, or run our tools online and store/visualize post-processing files on SciServer.
 * OceanSpy is meant to be user-friendly and can be easily run by non-python users.

 Credits
 -------
-OceanSpy is based on several tools and packages involved in the `Pangeo <https://pangeo-data.github.io/>`_ community such as `xarray <http://xarray.pydata.org/en/stable/>`_ and `dask <https://dask.pydata.org/en/latest/>`_.
+OceanSpy is based on several tools and packages involved in the `Pangeo <https://pangeo-data.github.io/>`_ community, such as `xarray <http://xarray.pydata.org/en/stable/>`_ and `dask <https://dask.pydata.org/en/latest/>`_.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter